arnabdotorg/coquery/README.md

 language models.
 There is no backend, everything is in the webpage frontend.
-It ships with two sample databases (Chinook and AdventureWorks) and exposes four actions:
+It ships with two sample databases (Chinook and AdventureWorks) and exposes simple actions:

 * **Execute** – run the current SQL against the selected database.
 * **Explain** – send the SQL to Gemini for a natural‑language explanation.
-* **Decompose & Verify** – ask Gemini to break the query into logical steps and verify each part.
 * **NL2SQL** – Ask Gemini to convert your natural language to SQL

 ## Demo